Derek Gordon Databank

 - the user cites the data set in all reports emanating from use of the data set (See citation requirements on data application form)

 N.B.
 Only questions / variables pertinent to your research will be provided (especially for large surveys with multiple records like the JSLC).
-If the data set/s are too large to be emailed, we will share a folder with the data set/s using Dropbox.
+If the data set/s are too large to be emailed, we will share a folder with the data set/s using Dropbox or Google Drive.
 The default data set format is SPSS.
 The Databank can provide the data set in other statistical formats such as STATA and SAS, however the process may be delayed for these formats.

 Depositing a Data set